 Just like you measure the effectiveness of your CX program, you should also measure if your EX program is delivering results.
 Simply sending out an annual employee engagement survey is not enough.
 You can send regular pulse surveys or short pop-up surveys and measure different metrics like efficiency, productivity, engagement, and employee NPS.

 Communicate the company vision

 Communicating your company vision is one of the most important things you can do to boost EX.
 The better employees understand your vision and why customer service is important, the more they’re going to be engaged and contribute to your company and customer service success.
 This especially applies to millennials, as 94 percent want to use their skills to benefit a cause.
 Always make sure the company vision is visible and share stories that realise the vision so your employees remember it.

 Take action on service feedback and share performance across the organisation

-Using an experience management platform that easily shares data across the organisation is the best way to collaborate on solutions, notice trends, and a take a more holistic approach to CX, combining it with your EX data to ensure you’re enabling your people to deliver on the experience.
+Using an experience management platform that easily shares data across the organisation is the best way to collaborate on solutions, notice trends, and take a more holistic approach to CX, combining it with your EX data to ensure you’re enabling your people to deliver on the experience.

 Each customer service representative must be empowered to take action when they notice an issue.
 There should be practices in place before an issue arises, and employees should be trained to handle all types of complaints and problems with the product.